"One language sets you in a corridor for life. Two languages open every door along the way."

 Using a multimedia approach, students are introduced to various French-speaking cultures and learn basic communication through cooperative group activities and written assignments.

-Focused on the customs and life of modern Chinese-speaking people, students learn to express themselves in Mandarin, with opportunities to perform skits and experience holiday/festival celebrations.
+Focused on the customs and life of modern Chinese-speaking people, students learn to express themselves in Chinese, with opportunities to perform skits and experience holiday/festival celebrations.

 World Languages Faculty